 I always go for the rib chop pork chops.
 They are simply the best to fry, in my opinion.
 Don’t go for the biggest pork chop you can find because sometimes those will fry on the outside faster than the inside.
 Leaving you with either burnt pork chops are raw pork chops on the inside.
 Go for medium-sized.
 Also, make sure they are red in color and not dark brown.
 Brown uncooked pork chops are a sign of them not being fresh.
 The next question is how to dry pork chops.

 How to make southern fried pork chops?
 How to cook thin pork chops?

 The first thing you will do is mix your pork chop seasoning.
 Season your pork chops thoroughly, as I mentioned above.
 Add your seasoning to both sides and work the seasoning in.

 Place flour in a bowl, then also season the flour.
 Seasoning the flour will give the pork chops the best flavor.

 Turn your oil to medium-high but remember not to turn the oil up extremely high because your grease will be too hot.
 Resulting in burnt pork chops on the outside.
 Now let's get ready to make some pan seared pork chops!

 Fry pork chops on both sides for about 3-4 minutes or until golden brown on both sides.
-Once fried, take out, sit on a napkin, and enjoy with some gravy for fried pork chops!
+Once fried, take out your deep fried pork chops, sit on a napkin, and enjoy with some gravy for country fried pork chops!